We now run eight 12-board games on BBO every day, all of which give master points and are processed for the NGS. All games costs BB$ 1.50.

 There have been some questions about the size of master point awards given in these games.
-Since nearly all our games are larger than the “theoretical top”, because they have more than 25 tables, the size of the awards of master points are reduced as described in the Licensing and Master Point Handbook and so they are lower than that indicated by the simple calculation done by the BBO software.
+Since nearly all our games are larger than the “theoretical top”, because they have more than 25 tables, the size of the awards of master points are reduced as described in the Licensing and Master Point Handbook.

 Paul Gipson has written a guide to BBO here, which you may find useful.
 There is also further information about the BBO rules here.
 Remember it is important to be friendly and social - just like at your normal club.